XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 This operation works the same as above, except that the holder account is not specified in the `CFTokenIssuanceSet` transaction when locking or unlocking.

 ### 1.5.0 Details on Clawing-Back CFTs
-To clawback funds from a CFT holder, the issuer must have specified that the CFT allows clawback by setting the `tfAllowClawback` flag when creating the CFT using the `CFTokenIssuanceCreate` transaction.
+To clawback funds from a CFT holder, the issuer must have specified that the CFT allows clawback by setting the `tfCFTCanClawback` flag when creating the CFT using the `CFTokenIssuanceCreate` transaction.
 Assuming a CFT was created with this flag set, clawbacks will be allowed using the `Clawback` transaction (more details to follow on how this transaction will change to accomodate the new values).

 ### 1.6.0 APIs
 We propose several new APIs for this feature.
 All new APIs will be available only in `clio`.